FORT SMITH BANKRUPTCY ATTORNEYS

 Generally, there are two main types of Bankruptcy applicable to individuals, Chapter 7 and Chapter 13.
 Which one will work the best for you depends on your overall financial situation and the type of debt you have.

 BANKRUPTCY LAW IS COMPLICATED.
 DON’T GO THROUGH IT ALONE.
-CONTACT CADDELL REYNOLDS LAW FIRM TO SCHEDULE A FREE CONSULTATION.
+CONTACT OUR FORT SMITH BANKRUPTCY LAWYERS AT CADDELL REYNOLDS LAW FIRM TO SCHEDULE A FREE CONSULTATION.

 Types of Bankruptcy